oxigraph/oxigraph/python/README.md

 Pyoxigraph is written in Rust using [PyO3](https://github.com/PyO3/pyo3).

-Pyoxigraph is build using [Maturin](https://github.com/PyO3/maturin).
+Pyoxigraph is built using [Maturin](https://github.com/PyO3/maturin).
-Maturin could be installed using the usual `pip install maturin`.
+Maturin could be installed using the `pip install maturin`.
-To install a development version of Oxigraph just run `maturin develop`.
+To install a development version of Oxigraph just run `maturin develop` in this README directory.

 The Python bindings tests are written in Python.
-To run them use the usual `python -m unittest` in the `tests` directory.
+To run them use `python -m unittest` in the `tests` directory.

 To release a new version of Pyoxigraph run:
 ```bash